MishDivy/-anim-t380-2022-assignments/assignment-5/README.md

 User can add more animation functions in the var/animations.txt file.

+## Running in Maya

+Run the gui.py script, in the python folder, in maya script editor to use this tool with a GUI.

 ## Arguements

 - `function_index`: This is a mandatory arguement which is used to choose a mathematical function from a list of predefined functions.